liuggio/fastest/README.md

 ### TODO

 - Rerun only failed tests
-- Execute one command per CPU before the loop, like init useful for fixture and db creation.
+- Execute one command per CPU before the loop, like init useful for fixture and db creation
+- Add the db_name variable
+- Remove parallel_tests ad dependency